PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 ![polyslrex](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/polyslrex2.png?raw=TRUE)

 Pretty clearly we can do better.
-Yes fuel efficiency does increase as speed increases, but only up to a certain point.
+* Yes fuel efficiency does increase as speed increases, but only up to a certain point.
+* We need to use include the quadratic trend of the data

 We will now add polynomial terms until we fit a suitable fit

 To add the second order term we need to use the `I()` function in the model specification.

-`I()` is the identity function, which tells R “leave this alone”
+`I()` is the identity function, which tells R “leave this alone”.
+It basically adds to the model matrix a new column with the transformation specified inside the brackets.

 ```r
 fit2 <- lm(mpg ̃ mph + I(mph ˆ 2), data = econ)